Christoph-Thiers/Christoph-Thiers/README.md

 t## Hey, I'm Chris 👋

 🎧 Professional Audio wizard, studio manager and immersive sound professional.
-For the last few years, I've mixed and mastered thousands of Dolby Atmos productions for a broad variety of high-profile clients and artists as both the head engineer at [ThreeDee Music](https://www.threedeemusic.com/), together with my good friend and CEO Matthias Stalter.
+For the last few years, I've mixed and mastered thousands of Dolby Atmos productions for a broad variety of high-profile clients and artists as both the head engineer at [ThreeDee Music](https://www.threedeemusic.com/).

 👨‍💻 Code is my side hustle.